wiredawg/home-photos-site/README.md

 # Basic Photo Site

 This page is a very simple usage of a bootstrap carousel that loads photos dynamically from a list of urls.
+As the user navigates the carousel a pointer keeps track of the location in the list.
+If the user clicks on the right arrow, the pointer will increment.
+Otherwise, the pointer will decrement.
+A button is also available to random update the photo and location in the list where the pointer is pointing.

 # Setup